Lisa Gaye

-Leslie Gaye Griffin (March 6, 1935 – July 14, 2016), better known as Lisa Gaye, was an American actress, and dancer.
+Leslie Gaye Griffin (March 6, 1935 – July 14, 2016), better known as Lisa Gaye, was an American actress and dancer.

 Early years

-Gaye was born in Denver, Colorado to Frank Henry Griffin, a painter, and Margaret Allen Griffin (née Gibson), an actress.
+Leslie Gaye Griffin was born on March 6, 1935, in Denver, Colorado, to Frank Henry Griffin, a painter, and Margaret Allen Griffin (née Gibson), an actress.

-The Griffin family moved from Denver to Los Angeles, California, in the 1930s to be close to the developing film industry.
+Her family moved from Denver to Los Angeles, California, when sister Teala was contracted to be an actress by Paramount Pictures.
 Her mother was determined that Gaye and her siblings make their careers in show business.
 Her siblings, Marcia (Teala Loring), Debralee (Debra Paget), and Frank (Ruell Shayne), all entered the business as either cast or crew.

 She attended Hollywood's Professional School.

 Career

 Gaye made her first professional film appearance at the age of 7.
 At 17, she signed a seven-year contract with Universal Studios and was enrolled in the studio's professional school for actors and actresses.

 She began her acting career with two uncredited cameos in 1953–54.
 Her first starring role was in Drums Across the River (1954).
-She appeared in 13 films between 1954 and 1967, including Ten Thousand Bedrooms (1957), Hawaiian Eye (1959) and How to Marry a Millionaire (1957).
+She appeared in 13 films between 1954 and 1967, including Ten Thousand Bedrooms (1957), and television shows such as Hawaiian Eye (1959) and How to Marry a Millionaire (1957).

 On stage, Gaye acted in a production of Merry Wives of Windsor when she was 12 years old.
-In 1957, she made her stage adult debut in Darling, I'm Yours in San Francisco.
+In 1957, she made her adult stage debut in Darling, I'm Yours in San Francisco.

 Television

 Among Gaye's television appearances were three episodes of The George Burns and Gracie Allen Show in 1956, 13 episodes of The Bob Cummings Show as Colette Dubois, five episodes each of the ABC/Warner Brothers detective series, Hawaiian Eye and 77 Sunset Strip, two episodes of another ABC-WB series, Bourbon Street Beat, seven episodes of CBS's Perry Mason, and eleven episodes of the syndicated anthology series, Death Valley Days, along with several episodes of Sea Hunt and an episode of Colt .45.
+She appeared as Susan Marno in Wanted Dead or Alive with Steve McQueen.